Akashi23/media-tracker/README.md

 # Media Tracker

 A comprehensive media tracking application where users can track their consumption of movies, books, anime, games, TV shows, and videos.
-Features include progress tracking, ratings, reviews, collections, and sharing capabilities.
+Features include progress tracking, ratings, reviews, collections, sharing capabilities, and guest mode for immediate use without registration.

 ## 🚀 Quick Start with Docker